 You can also provide the VA with lay statements from family, friends, other service members, and employers.

-These statements from people who know how your service-connected conditions affect your life are submitted using a Statement in Support of a Claim.
-Be aware, the VA also has a form with a similar name called a Statement in Support of a Claim for Post-Traumatic Stress Syndrome which is to provide documentation of stressful incidents that occurred during service.
+To submit statements from people who know how your service-connected conditions affect your life, use a Statement in Support of Claim form.
+Be aware, the VA also has a form with a similar name called a Statement in Support of Claim for Post-Traumatic Stress Syndrome which is to provide documentation of stressful incidents that occurred during service.

 How Woods and Woods can help